To deliver the strongest possible risk adjusted returns to our clients.

 - Targets 25 – 35 stocks, of which:

 - the 5 largest holdings usually comprise more than 50% of the equity portfolio

 - the 15 largest holdings usually comprise about 75%

 - Only very occasionally uses shorting or arbitrage

-We benchmark ourselves against the S&P/ASX 200 Franking Credit Adjusted Annual Total Return Index (Tax-Exempt).
+We originally benchmarked ourselves against the S&P/ASX 200 Franking Credit Adjusted Annual Total Return Index (Tax-Exempt).
 The ASX200 is Australia’s premier equity index.
-We use the Franking Credit adjusted version of the index because the tax-adjusted nature of this index allows the fairest comparison against our own tax adjusted results.
+We used the Franking Credit adjusted version of the index because the tax-adjusted nature of this index allows the fairest comparison against our own tax adjusted results.

 EGP Capital charges no management fee.

-Historically the operating costs of the fund have run below 10 basis points annually.
-This fee is capped at 25 basis points whilst the Pty Ltd structure is employed.
+Historically, operating costs of the fund ran below 10 basis points annually.
+This fee was capped at 25 basis points whilst the original structure was employed.

 On August 15th 2017, a new vehicle operating as a Unit Trust (EGP Concentrated Value Fund) was created, incorporating an external Trustee, Custodian and requiring an AFSL.
 Administration costs have increased in this structure (refer to the Product Disclosure Statement), but are still expected to run below 25 basis points per annum.